 D10.
-Does an open admission policy, if reported, apply to transfer students? \square Yes \square No D11 .
-Describe additional requirements for transfer admission, if applicable: Applicants should have minimum college GPA of 2.0 and submit transcripts from all postsecondary schools attended.
-Transfer Credit Policies ${\bf D}{\bf 1}{\bf 2}.$ Report the lowest grade earned for any course that may be transferred for credit: ${\bf \underline{D}}$ D13.
+Does an open admission policy, if reported, apply to transfer students?
+D11 .
+Describe additional requirements for transfer admission, if applicable: Applicants should have a minimum college GPA of 2.0 and submit transcripts from all postsecondary schools attended attended to the contract of the contract o Transfer Credit Policies D12.
+Report the lowest grade earned for any course that may be transferred for credit:D D13.
 Maximum number of credits or courses that may be transferred from a two-year institution: Number Unit type D14.
 Maximum number of credits or courses that may be transferred from a four-year institution: Number Unit type D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
-Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 36 D17.
-Describe other transfer credit policies: 36 hours, including 12 semester hours in the degree major.
-No limit on the numbers of credits which may be transferred, but each student must meet the BU degree requirements
+Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree:36 D17.
+Describe other transfer credit policies: 36 credit hours, including 12 semester hours in the degree major.
+No limit on the number of credits which may be transferred, but each student must meet the BU degree requirements.